-Cyclovirus genomes contain two major ORFs encoding the Rep and Cp.
+Cyclovirus genomes contain two major ORFs encoding the replication-associated protein (Rep) and capsid protein (Cp). .
 In contrast to members of the genus Circovirus, cycloviruses have the putative ori on the Cp-encoding strand (Rosario et al., 2012).
-In addition, cyclovirus genomes have an IR between the 5' end of major ORFs; however, the IR between the 3' ends of these ORFs is smaller than that of genomes representing the genus Circovirus or may be absent (Li et al., 2010, Delwart and Li 2012).
+In addition, cyclovirus genomes have an intergenic region (IR) between the 5′-end of major ORFs; however, the IR between the 3′-ends of these ORFs is smaller than that of genomes representing the genus Circovirus or may be absent (Li et al., 2010, Delwart and Li 2012).
 Introns have been identified within the ORFs of several cyclovirus genomes, while none have been reported for circoviruses.

-Cycloviruses exhibit small, circular ssDNA genomes ranging approximately from 1.7 to 1.9 kb.
+Cycloviruses exhibit small, circular ssDNA genomes ranging from 1.7 to 1.9 kb.

-The species demarcation threshold is 80% genome-wide nucleotide sequence identity based on pairwise identity distribution analysis (Figure 3.Circovirus) (Rosario et al., 2017).
+The species demarcation threshold is 80% genome-wide nucleotide sequence identity based on pairwise identity distribution analysis (Figure 2.Cyclovirus) (Rosario et al., 2017).

 Support for preparation of the Online Report and Report Summaries has been provided by: